Ettasupraja/EXPERIMENT-01-INTERFACING-A-DIGITAL-OUTPUT-TO-IOT-DEVELOPMENT-BOARD/README.md

 Interfacing a digital output with ARM microcontroller-based IoT development board was successfully executed and the results were verified.
 The LED blinks as expected with the configured timing intervals.

 ---

-**Conclusion:** This experiment demonstrates the fundamental concepts of interfacing a GPIO (General Purpose Input/Output) pin on an ARM-based microcontroller with an LED and controlling it through C code.
-This is a foundational skill for embedded systems and IoT development.